Heat Warning

 Current situation

-An Extended Heat Warning has been issued by Ottawa Public Health for the Ottawa area until further notice as Environment and Climate Change Canada expects the heat wave to continue.
+A heat warning has been issued by Ottawa Public Health for the Ottawa area until further notice as Environment and Climate Change Canada expects the heat wave to continue.

-An extended heat warning is issued when forecast temperatures are expected to exceed 31°C during the daytime and the nighttime temperature will not be cooler than 20°C or a humidex of 40 C is forecast for more than three consecutive days.
+heat warning is issued when forecast temperatures are expected to exceed 31°C during the daytime and the nighttime temperature will not be cooler than 20°C or a humidex of 40 C is forecast for more than three consecutive days.

 During emergencies, you can act as a vital line for those who need assistance or important information.
 Stay connected with people in your community who have a difficult time coping with hot weather and those who live alone and check on them regularly.
 Contact your neighbours, friends and family members – especially those who are vulnerable – to see if they need assistance and update them with the latest information and instructions.